mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-the board can shift from day-to-day – sometimes hour-to-hour – which results in transition times that humans, even with cybernetic enhancements, robotic assistance, expert programmes, high-speed transportation and other technological aids are not always capable of making.
+the board can shift from day-to-day – sometimes hour-to-hour – which results in transition times that humans, even with cybernetic enhancements, robotic assistance, expert programs, high-speed transportation and other technological aids are not always capable of making.
 For this reason, the ruling corporations have AI designates who